smucclaw/eu-ai-act/act.md

 (1)

-'artificial intelligence system' (AI system) means a system that

-i.  receives machine and/or human-based data and inputs,

-ii. infers how to achieve a given set of human-defined objectives using learning, reasoning or modelling implemented with the techniques and approaches listed in Annex I, and

-iii. generates outputs in the form of content (generative AI systems), predictions, recommendations or decisions, which influence the environments it interacts with;
+i.

+ii.

+iii.

+['artificial intelligence system' (AI system) means a system that is designed to operate]{.ul} with a certain level of autonomy and that, based on machine and/or human-provided data and inputs, infers how to achieve a given set of human-defined objectives using machine learning and/or logic- and knowledge based approaches, and produces system-generated outputs such as content (generative AI systems), predictions, recommendations or decisions , influencing the environments with which the AI system interacts;

 (1a) \'life cycle of an AI system\' means the duration of an AI system, from design through retirement.
 Such retirement may happen at any point in time during the post-market monitoring phase upon the decision of the provider and implies that the system may not be used further.
 An AI system lifecycle is also ended by a substantial modification to the AI system made by the provider or any other natural or legal person.

-(1b) \'general purpose AI system\' means an AI system that - irrespective of how it is placed on the market or put into service, including as open source software - is intended by the provider to perform generally applicable functions such as image and speech recognition, audio and video generation, pattern detection, question answering, translation and others; a general purpose AI system may be used in a plurality of contexts and be integrated in a plurality of other AI systems;
+(1b) \'general purpose AI system\' means an AI system that - irrespective of how it is placed on the market or put into service, including as open source software

+\- is intended by the provider to perform generally applicable functions such as image and speech recognition, audio and video generation, pattern detection, question

+answering, translation and others; a general purpose AI system may be used in a plurality of contexts and be integrated in a plurality of other AI systems;

 (2) 'provider' means a natural or legal person, public authority, agency or other body that develops an AI system or that has an AI system developed and places that system on the market or puts it into service under its own name or trademark, whether for payment or free of charge;